Am1029/Mujollari---Liao---Mutua---Hoxha-/README.md

 ## Folder structure, file formats, and naming conventions

-Data: includes metadata, processed data, raw data, and spatial data.
+Data: includes metadata, processed data, raw data (links), and spatial data.
-Project: includes all the analysis processes.
+Code: includes the code used for all the processes followed in the analysis.
+Output: includes the final project report.